dttrue/Electronics-inventory-web-app/README.md

    ```
 ## Usage

-- When you open the web application, you'll see a list of electornic recources displayed as stlish item-cards.
+- When you open the web application, you'll see a list of electronic recources displayed as stlish item-cards.
 - Each item-card includes the resource name, price, stock count, description, and attractive item images.
 - Use the "Remove" button to remove a resource from the list.
 - To update the "on stock" status, simply click on the stauts, and it will toggle between "in stock" and "out of stock."